opticdev/openapi-gen-go-gin/README.md

 1. Stop the app and the proxy with `ctrl-c` in their respective terminals.
 1. Write the captured traffic to `./openapi.yml`, `optic update openapi.yml --all`

-If you take a look at newly generated `openapi.yml` file you see 3 documented endpoints that correspond to the `./curl.sh` file.
+If you take a look at newly generated `openapi.yml` fil.
+You'll see 3 documented endpoints that correspond to the requests made in the `./curl.sh` file.
 You can change the endpoints, add or remove them, and rerun steps 2-5 to update your OpenAPI file.